EFFECTIVE USE OF THE

 Chapter 3 Building Planning.
 Chapter 3 provides guidelines for a minimum level of structural integrity, life safety, fire safety and livability for inhabitants of dwelling units regulated by this code.
 Chapter 3 is a compilation of the code requirements specific to the building planning sector of the design and construction process.
 This chapter sets forth code requirements dealing with light, ventilation, sanitation, minimum room size, ceiling height and environmental comfort.
 Chapter 3 establishes life-safety provisions including limitations on glazing used in hazardous areas, specifications on stairways, use of guards at elevated surfaces, window and fall protection, and rules for means of egress.
-Snow, wind and seismic design and flood-resistant construction, as well as live and dead loads, are addressed in this chapter.
+Snow, wind and seismic design live and dead loads and flood-resistant construction, as well as solar energy systems, and swimming pools, spas and hot tubs, are addressed in this chapter.

 Chapter 4 Foundations.
 Chapter 4 provides the requirements for the design and construction of foundation systems for buildings regulated by this code.
 Provisions for seismic load, flood load and frost protection are contained in this chapter.
 A foundation system consists of two interdependent components: the foundation structure itself and the supporting soil.